MicroStrategy/data-api-demo/README.md

 ## Customizing and Deploying this App
 1. Download or clone this repo.
 2. Run `npm install`.
-3. Change the library url in src/config.js, to point to your MicroStrategy Library.
-View config.js, to see if the rest server configuration is correct.
-If not, change it.
+3. Change the library url in src/config.js, to point to your MicroStrategy Library, with the correct login credentials and verfiy REST server configuration.
 4. Run `npm run build`.
 The build result files are under the build directory.
 5. Create a empty folder "JsonDemoJS" under tomcat "webapps" directory.
-6. Copy the result from build directory to "JsonDemoJS" folder in #5.
+6. Copy the result from build directory to "JsonDemoJS" folder of tomcat.
 7. Restart tomcat, and visit http://localhost:8080/JsonDemoJS, you can use the new Quality play demo now.

-The below document is generated automatically by Create React App(You can just ignore it):
+The below document is generated automatically by Create React App:

 ## Available Scripts